Maybe The Way To Control Locusts Is By Growing Crops They Don't Like

 That has implications for farmers.
 The lab also does field research in Senegal, where farmers grow millet.

-The lab has published research showing the farmers who grow their millet sustainably — maintaining healthy soil nutrients — tend to produce a crop that's relatively low in carbohydrates.
+The lab has published research showing that the farmers who grow their millet sustainably — maintaining healthy soil nutrients — tend to produce a crop that's relatively low in carbohydrates.

 "Fortuitously what we're finding with our research is actually that those are places that locusts tend to not like," Cease says.